Timsey/pg_mri/README.md

 Training is done using the train_policy.py script.
 Logging is done with Tensorboard and <cite>[Weights and Biases][1]</cite> (see the `wandb` argument).
 Note that the `wandb` argument is optional (set `wandb=False` to forego usage), but some of the visualisation notebooks require stored wandb runs to function.
 Note: effective train batch size is given as batch_size * batches_step.
 Higher batches step results in slower training, but less memory used (this is mostly relevant for non-greedy models).
 If more GPUs are available, batch size can be increase (and batches_step reduced).
 Scripts will create a datetime stamped folder in <path_to_output> to store all results in.

+Note that we do not include code for reproducing the AlphaZero results, as the original repository is not ours and has not been open sourced.

 #### Knee
 ##### Base horizon greedy (1GPU)
 ```